Glossary of Mining Terminology

 Checkweighman - The miners representative, chosen by ballot, who checks the weight of coal recovered in the miner's favor, when the coal boxes filled by the miners underground are weighed at the bankhead.

 Chock - Chuck, pack - a hardwood block, two or more feet long, six inches or more square, used as a temporary roof support, normally in longwall operations and withdrawn as the wall advances or retreats.
-In some longwall operations, chocks are left to ease pressure off the crushed roof and prevent it spreading to the coal face.
+In some longwall operations, chocks are left to ease pressure off the crushed roof and prevent it spreading to the face.

 Choke Damp - A loosely used term for carbon monoxide and carbon dioxide.